Tirth27/Real-time-analytics-with-spark-streaming/README.md

 ## Producer: API connector
 [We used the Kafka Connect Source API to get access to the Twitter data](https://www.confluent.io/hub/jcustenborder/kafka-connect-twitter/).
 This connector produces messages that contain the information of the tweets detailed in the Data description section and can be configured.
 For our use case, we decided to filter those tweets that contain at least one of the following words: "Covid", "Covid-19", and "vaccine".
 The messages that the connector produce are stored in the "Covidtweets" topic.

-Additional details of the configuration, like the API keys, can be found in the **twitterConnector.json** file inside the **configs** folder.
+Additional details of the configuration, like the API keys, can be found in the **[twitterConnector.json](configs/twitterConnector.json)** file inside the **[configs](configs)** folder.

 ## Data Streams and Tables
 KSQL was used to create streams and tables of different themes that we wanted to analyse.
 As we can see in Figure 6, the first stream was called "rawstream" and it was generated with the "covidtweets" topic created by the producer.
-As its name said, this stream has all the twitter variables mentioned in the data description (Twitter API) above and described in Appendix 1: Raw Twitter Data Dictionary.
+As its name said, this stream has all the twitter variables mentioned in the data description (Twitter API) above and described in `Data Dictionary`.
 From this, three streams and one table were created.

 The first one was the "engstream" stream.
-It contains 19 variables from "rawstream", and the tweets are filtered to include only English accounts (The variables are: CreatedAt, user_Id, user_name, ScreenName, user_location, follow_count, friend_count, user_creat_at, user_fav_count, user_verified, user_lang, text, Lang, geo_lat, geo_long, place_name, place_country, hashtag, and user_mention_name.).
+It contains 19 variables from "rawstream", and the tweets are filtered to include only English accounts *(The variables are: CreatedAt, user_Id, user_name, ScreenName, user_location, follow_count, friend_count, user_creat_at, user_fav_count, user_verified, user_lang, text, Lang, geo_lat, geo_long, place_name, place_country, hashtag, and user_mention_name.)*.
 The result is saved in the topic "engtweets" in a JSON format.
 From this, a visualisation of the most common hashtags and a sentiment analysis are constructed.

 Second, the "hashstream" stream and "hashtweets" topic were performed to analyse the hashtags of each tweet.
 In this task, only the tweet' Id and the text of the "Hashtags" are kept using the explode function in SQL.
 With this new topic, the hash_count table is created to count the number of different hashtags in a tumbling window of 10 minutes.